vbotka/ansible-freebsd-network/README.md

 ## Role Variables

-Review the defaults and examples in vars.
+Look at the defaults and examples in vars.

 ## Dependencies